evilkuma/my_business_card/README.md

-# my_business_card
+# Resume
-This repository is my business card, which is a resume and portfolio.
+This repository is my resume, which is a resume and portfolio. <a href="https://evilkuma.github.io/resume" target="_blank">View</a>.